Parsl/parslguts/pickle.rst

 .. index:: pair: checkpointing; serialization

-* Storing results in the checkpoint database, to be loaded by a later Python process.
+* Storing results in the checkpoint database, to be loaded by a later Python process, and also in computing object equality for looking up checkpoint results.

 * Sending monitoring messages